rishiqwerty/Django-models/Projects/Django_technical_paper/Django.md

 Cascade emulates the SQL constraint of ON DELETE CASCADE.
 Whenever the referenced object (post) is deleted, the objects referencing it (comments) are deleted as well.
 This behaviour is a reasonable default and makes sense for most relationships — for this one as well.

 Let's see in this example what on_delete cascade do:
-- I had created two models post and comments.
+- I have created two models post and comments.
 Here post_id is foreign key for comments model refering to id of post model.
 Also the on_delete is set to CASCADE.
 ![models-img](img/1.png)
 - Now here are those two tables of Post & Comments I had already added some datas in these tables.
 ![models-img](img/Screenshot%20from%202022-01-04%2011-23-18.png)